This page provides information on the Color Mapping rollout of the V-Ray Main render settings.

 Linear Multiply – Simply multiplies the final image colors based on their brightness without applying any changes.

 Exponential – Saturates the colors based on their brightness.
 This can be useful to prevent burn-outs in very bright areas (for example, around light sources, etc.).
-This mode clamps colors so that no value exceeds (255, or 1 in floating point value).
+This mode will clamp colors so that no value exceeds (255, or 1 in floating point value).

-HSV exponential – Very similar to the Exponential mode, but it also preserves the color hue and saturation, instead of washing out the color towards white.
+HSV exponential – Very similar to the Exponential mode, but it will also preserve the color hue and saturation, instead of washing out the color towards white.

-Intensity exponential – Similar to the Exponential mode, but it preserves the ratio of the RGB color components and only affects the intensity of the colors.
+Intensity exponential – Similar to the Exponential mode, but it will preserve the ratio of the RGB color components and will only affect the intensity of the colors.